-Americans typically own more than 300 articles of clothing and purchase, on average, 64 new clothing items each year (at a cost of about $1,700 per household).
-We also toss out about 65 pounds of clothing each year.
+I recently read that the typical American owns more than 300 articles of clothing and purchases, on average, one new item each week (at a cost of about $1,800 per household per year).
+We also toss about 70 pounds of clothing (per person) into the landfill each year.

 Pick a system that fits your lifestyle.

 As I was researching minimalist wardrobes, I came across a number of different suggestions: The 40 Hanger Closet, Project 333, capsule wardrobes, and even a very inspiring 10 item wardrobe.
 Whether you follow one of these or design one for yourself, having a plan for your wardrobe will help keep you on track.
-We currently have 70 hangers (all of which have to fit on one side of the closet) and 4 drawers/cubbies of tees and shorts.
+We currently have 70 hangers and 4 drawers/cubbies of tees and shorts.
 If a new item comes in, an old item goes out.

 Refuse to buy more hangers.

 Limiting the number of hangers that you own is probably the single best way control clutter.
 Think of your closet as an apartment building and your hangers as apartments.
 If every apartment (hanger) is full, there’s no room for new tenants.
 Just like an actual building, you can’t add on new apartments on a whim.
 To bring in new items, old ones must move out.

 Take stock of your closet every few months.

 I know it may seem obsessive to declutter the closet quarterly but gifts from well-meaning grandmas and those too-good-to-pass-up sale items have a way of sneaking in and stealing your hangers.
 At the very least, take a walk around your wardrobe at least once every 6 months and remove anything you haven’t worn during that time.

 Love it or leave it (to someone who will).